Amnéville

 Amnéville (/fr/; Amenweiler, 1940–45: Stahlheim) is a commune in the Moselle department in Grand Est in northeastern France.
 The town is an important tourist and thermal spa centre in France.

 Geography

 Amnéville is located in the Moselle valley, between Metz and Thionville.

+Climate

+On average, Amnéville experiences 63.2 days per year with a minimum temperature below 0 C, 1.8 days per year with a minimum temperature below -10 C, 13.9 days per year with a maximum temperature below 0 C, and 9.1 days per year with a maximum temperature above 30 C. The record high temperature was 39.3 C on July 25, 2019, while the record low temperature was -17.9 C on January 5, 1985.